-This week’s responsorial psalm comes from Psalm 137, a mournful lamentation written while the Israelites were captives in Babylon.
+This week’s responsorial psalm comes from Psalm 137, a mournful remembrance of the plight of the Jews during the Babylonian exile.
 It is rich in religious sentiment and describes inconsolable despondency, fierce resentment, and heartfelt commitment.

 For there our captors asked of us the lyrics of our songs, and our despoilers urged us to be joyous: “Sing for us the songs of Zion!”

 To compound the despair that engulfed them in their disastrous exile, they were cruelly taunted by their captors.
 They asked for mirth from those who had been dispossessed and taken captive, and who were now in despair.

 How could we sing a song of the LORD in a foreign land?

 The “songs of Zion” were songs that celebrated God’s triumph and magnanimity and extolled the glories of Jerusalem and of the temple.
 The request made by their captors, then, was wounding and sarcastic.
 It also implied an insult to the God of Israel, who had made Zion his dwelling place.
 The exile of the Israelites was considered by many as evidence of God’s inability to save them.

 Further, the Israelites considered Babylon an unclean land.
 It would have been unseemly to pray to the holy God of Israel in such a profane place.

 If I forget you, Jerusalem, may my right hand be forgotten!
 May my tongue cleave to my palate if I remember you not,